statamic/v2-docs/content/collections/kb/performance.md

 ## Disable Search Auto-indexing

-This setting is actually already disabled by default, although some might find it and think its an awesome thing so they enable it!
+This setting is actually already disabled by default, although some might find it and think it's an awesome thing so they enable it!

 Just be aware that automatically indexing can eat up some performance whenever it has to do its thing.
 It may also